 Using resistance bands is one of the best ways to add intensity to your Pilates workout.
 Its use is so widespread it’s become essential equipment along with the trusty exercise mat.

 There are main two types of bands for you to consider: flat bands and tube bands.
-Since either excel in different applications and have their own pros and cons, you may want to acquire a collection including both types.
+Since either excels in different applications and has its own pros and cons, you may want to build a collection including both types.

 Flat bands: